The public is invited to Parkland College Wednesday, March 15 for Anxiety Screening Day

-The session includes a video and discussion from a panel of local mental health professionals on symptoms/treatment of anxiety disorders, such as panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, phobias, or generalized anxiety disorder.
+The information session, "Understanding and Treating Anxiety," will include a video and discussion from a panel of local mental health professionals on symptoms/treatment of anxiety disorders, such as panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, phobias, or generalized anxiety disorder.